abe-winter/metamod/README.md

 * create table
 * insert
 * simple select statements (where field=value)

-But we *don't* want to do anything complicated for you.
-The theory is that people use an ORM for the simplest pieces of SQL and use SQL for the rest; otherwise you end up in a situation where you need to understand SQL, python & the ORM to get anything done (not cool).

 Database writes are emitted as raw SQL that you can pass to a cursor.
 Database reads operate on a cursor (but *not* on a connection; you manage your connections yourself).